 A vegetable side dish that is so similar to mashed potatoes you’re going to feel guilty and want to add on ANOTHER vegetable side!
-A serving of this roasted garlic whipped cauliflower is only 156 calories!
-(5 SP)
+A serving of this roasted garlic whipped cauliflower is only 159 calories!

 I am currently on a mission to make vegetables taste better by incessantly crushing them with other ingredients until they resemble foods I love.
 I will mash, whip and destroy innocent cauliflower then add anything I can think of to it until my brain is semi-satisified that somehow we are eating mashed potatoes.
 Because I love mashed potatoes.
 And I hate the amount of calories that comes with them.
 Life is unfair I tell ya.

 I’ve never roasted garlic before but when I found this recipe it seemed like a perfect way to learn a new cooking technique as well as a new way to further complicate cauliflower’s growing identity issues.
 Which seems to be my new goal in life.
 Sorry, cauli! 😉

 Before we dig in, let’s learn more about cauliflower and garlic!